-The new Regional Transport Strategy - Final draft was presented to and approved by the Partnership for submission to Scottish Ministers at its meeting of 17 March 2023.
+The Regional Transport Strategy - Transport Governance Framework was presented to and approved by the Partnership at its meeting of 15 December 2023.

-Principle C: Defining outcomes in terms of sustainable, economic, social and environmental benefits.
+Principle C: Defining outcomes in terms of sustainable, economic, social, and environmental benefits.

-The Annual Statement on Sustainable Economic Growth sets out the steps that SPT has taken in 2022/2023 to promote and increase sustainable growth through the exercise of its functions.
+The Annual Statement on Sustainable Economic Growth sets out the steps that SPT has taken in 2023/2024 to promote and increase sustainable growth through the exercise of its functions.

-The Regional Transport Strategy has a strong focus on the specific services, initiatives and projects which SPT seeks to deliver.
-The Regional Transport Strategy is integral to SPT's business planning processes which reflect current social, environmental and economic circumstances at local, regional and national levels.
+The Regional Transport Strategy has a strong focus on the specific services, initiatives, and projects which SPT seeks to deliver.
+The Regional Transport Strategy is integral to SPT's business planning processes which reflect current social, environmental, and economic circumstances at local, regional, and national levels.

-The Strathclyde Partnership for Transport Annual Report 2021/2022 was presented to and approved by the Partnership at its meeting of 30 September 2022 and shared widely with all stakeholders.
+The Strathclyde Partnership for Transport Annual Report 2022/2023 was presented to and approved by the Partnership at its meeting of 23 June 2023 and shared widely with all stakeholders.